 If you’d like printable versions of the maps, you can find them at King County’s website or the links below:

 - City Council Districts Composite Map

-- Seven districted Councilmembers will be elected to four-year terms
+- The seven district Councilmembers were elected to four-year terms.

 - The two at-large seats will be elected to four-year terms

-- The at-large Councilmembers will from this point forward be on the same election cycle as the Mayor and City Attorney
+- The at-large Council positions will from then on be on the same election cycle as the Mayor and City Attorney

-The 2015 elections will be the first elections conducted by district.
-Candidates seeking election to any of the seven district seats will need to have been a resident of the district for at least 120 days prior to filing a declaration of candidacy.
+- A: The 2015 election was the first election conducted by district.
+Candidates seeking election to the seven district seats needed to have been a resident of the district for at least 120 days before they filed their declaration of candidacy.

-Charter Amendment 19 included the district boundaries in the initiative and were based on population.
-When voters adopted district elections, they also adopted the district lines included in the initiative.
+- A: Charter Amendment 19 included the district boundaries in the initiative, which were based on population/census tracts.

-Seattle residents interested in running for City Council in 2015 should visit the Seattle Ethics and Elections Commission's Elections page and contact the Campaign Finance and Training staff early in their decision-making process to discuss campaign finance reporting obligations.
+- A: Seattle residents interested in running for City Council should visit the Seattle Ethics and Elections Commission's Elections page and contact the Campaign Finance and Training staff early in their decision-making process to discuss campaign finance reporting obligations.

-In order to appear on the ballot, candidates must file a Declaration of Candidacy with King County Elections between May 11 and May 15.
+In order to appear on the ballot, candidates must file a Declaration of Candidacy with King County Elections.
 Payment of the filing fee or signatures submitted in lieu of the filing fee must be submitted with the Declaration of Candidacy.
 For additional information on this process, please contact King County Elections.

-Per the voter-approved change to the City Charter, in the fall of 2022, and every ten years after that, a five-member Districting Commission will be created to redraw the district boundaries.
+- A: As established by the voter-approved changes to the City Charter, in the fall of 2022 and every ten years after that, a five-member Districting Commission will be created to redraw the district boundaries (its members will be appointed by the Mayor and the City Council).
 To the extent practical, the redrawn district boundaries shall follow existing district boundaries, recognized waterways and geographic boundaries, and Seattle communities and neighborhoods.